Prescription vs OTC Toenail Fungus Treatments: What Actually Works in 2026

 Consult a healthcare provider if you notice any of the following:

-• You have diabetes, poor circulation, a weakened immune system, or other chronic health conditions.
+You have diabetes, poor circulation, or a weakened immune system.

-💡 According to the American Academy of Dermatology, people with diabetes should never self-treat nail fungus without medical supervision due to the risk of complications.
+💡 According to the American Academy of Dermatology, people with diabetes should never self-treat nail fungus without medical supervision.

 Practical Tips to Maximize Results and Avoid Common Mistakes